apache icon

 free Handheld phone HTML-browser simulators Opera | Openwave | Nokia

-arrowup Pulfrich effect
+arrowup Pulfrich effect (my articles on the Pulfrich effect)

 The Pulfrich effect (discovered by the physicist Carl Pulfrich 1858-1927) is a most unusual visual phenomenon with interesting mathematical, vision physiology, and clinical applications, which is occasionally exploited for making 3D television programs (a memorable Dr Who episode was made this way--see New Scientist article (1993); 13 November, p.23---as well as an episode of `3rd rock from the sun').
 The Pulfrich website is the main location for all things Pulfrich.
 The 1922 paper in which he describes the Pulfrich-effect is as follows: